-You don’t need to be an expert candy-maker to create perfect, delicious toffee.
-This foolproof toffee recipe comes together fast and has only 3 basic ingredients!
+This foolproof Cracker Toffee recipe comes together fast and has only 3 basic ingredients!
 Often referred to as ‘candy crack’, Cracker Toffee is totally addicting!
-It’s a really fun dessert or snack for kids and the customization options are endless!
+It’s a fun dessert or snack for kids and the flavor options are endless!

 Different chocolate, assorted toppings…heck, you can even swap out those saltines for graham crackers (btw- chocolate graham crackers are the besssst) .